There are very few people on the planet that like to work on their abs – even if would love to walk around with a 10 pack set of abs.

 Helps in Getting Six Pack Abs

 Because of the all-encompassing attack, this movement has on your entire core, you’re going to be able to develop better six-pack abs a whole lot faster than you would have been able to with different types of core exercises alone.
+Other great workouts for your core include the one punch man workout, but pull ups do work ab muscles too, and the same goes for hanging leg raises and captain chair exercise.

 This movement absolutely hammers multiple muscle groups (including your abdominals, your obliques, your hip flexors, and more) – which means you’re going to feel this workout straight away but you’re also going to see results much quicker, too.